 |Illumina HiSeq 2500 PublicData (NIST)||GATK - Lite - 2.3.9 -UC||3,198,322||383,952||3,582,274|

 Sensitivity for SNV detection of our pipeline exceeded 99% at 30X-50X coverage and was over 99% for the detection of Indels at 50X coverage.

 Figure 2 : Validation of WGS/WES pipelines using Gold Standard datasets

 Results from our analysis meet industry standards and FDA challenge results.

-We have recently added the 10X Chromium platform to our offerings and can perform single-cell Whole Genome Sequencing, and analysis as well as de-novo analysis using the 10X software solutions.
+We have recently added the 10X Chromium platform to our offerings and can perform 10X linked reads Whole Genome Sequencing, and analysis as well as de-novo analysis using the 10X software solutions.